 We all are unique and have our own individual imbalances.
 It’s up to us to recognize what area in our lives we are over spending our energy and resources and where we are neglecting it.

 When we actually contemplate caring for our needs, out comes the guilt or worthy factor.
 Is this you?
 Do you feel a twinge of guilt for taking the time to do something that honors yourself?
-Do family members or friends blame you if their needs are met or their lives aren’t doted on?
+Do family members or friends blame you if their needs aren’t met or their lives aren’t doted on?
 But the truth is, in order to live a healthy, wholesome, balanced life, self-care must be a priority.
 We must draw some lines, boundaries, and stand our ground.
 So, what steps can we take to get there?
 Here are a few ideas on creating a self-care plan.

 * Create a schedule that works for you, not your family